WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 [tip] Recommended: The latest version was released in May 2020. [/tip]

 Don't abbreviate the days of the week or the month unless absolutely necessary, although abbreviating is acceptable in UI, tables, or headings where space is limited.
+Abbreviate the days of the week to three-letter abbreviations like *Sun, Mon, Tue, Wed, Thu, Fri*, and *Sat* and the month to three-letter abbreviations such as *Jan, May*, and *Sep*.
+Capitalize the first letter and don't insert a period at the end of the abbreviation.

+If you abbreviate, do so for the entire date.
+Don't combine written-our forms with abbreviated forms in the same date.

+Be consistent with your abbreviations throughout your documentation.
+For example, if you abbreviate in UI or tables, ensure that all subsequent instances of UI or tables are abbreviated similarly.